During/following a divorce, your tax situation changes significantly.

 Canada Revenue Agency (CRA) considers you separated when you live separate and apart from your spouse or common‑law partner for a period of 90 days or more due to a breakdown in your relationship.
-A separation of less than 90 days is not considered a separation for the purpose of Child and Family Benefits.
+A separation of less than 90 days is not considered a separation for the purpose of Child and Family Benefits when it comes to divorce and taxes.
 Once you have been separated for 90 days, the effective day of your separated status is the day you started living separate and apart.

 Can we live in the same house and be considered “separated” by CRA?

 Even though it may be legally possible to be separated and still live in the same house CRA will likely not consider a separation to have occurred if you continue to live together in the same household.
+The CRA has different standards when it comes to divorce and taxes as compared to the legal system.
 An exception to this may occur when separate living quarters are self‑contained in the same household.
 However, if you reside in the same household and continue to share parenting and financial responsibilities, CRA will not consider a separation to have occurred for the purpose of administering the Canada Child Tax Benefit or Goods and Services Tax/Harmonized Sales Tax (GST/HST) credit legislation.

-If your marital status changes, be sure to let the Canada Revenue Agency know, as this may affect the amount of CCTB (Canada Child Tax Benefit) and/or GST/HST credit to which you are entitled.
+If your marital status changes, be sure to let the Canada Revenue Agency know, as this may change the way your divorce and taxes are handled.
+For example, an update in your marital status may affect the amount of CCB (Canada Child Benefit) and/or GST/HST credit to which you are entitled.
 If you have registered with their “My Account” service, you can view the marital information CRA has on file for you and you can change your information online.
 If you are not registered online, inform CRA of your new status and the date of the change in a letter or by completing form RC65, Marital Status Change.